How to prevent the introduction and spread of animal disease by maintaining good hygiene and biosecurity standards.

 - eggs in shell for human consumption

 There are many types of farm animal illnesses, some of which are notifiable.
-A notifiable disease is a named disease that must be reported to the AHVLA.
-Some diseases - called ‘zoonoses’ - can be passed on to people and it is critical that they are recognised and controlled.
+A notifiable disease is a named disease that must be reported to the Animal and Plant Health Agency (APHA).
+Some diseases, called zoonoses’ can be passed on to people and it is critical that they are recognised and controlled.

 Stock inspection and caring for sick animals